drounce/PyGEM/docs/install_pygem.md

 This will install all PyGEM dependencies within your conda environment, and set up PyGEM command line tools to run core model scripts.

 ### Setup
-Following PyPI installation, a setup script should to be executed.
+Following PyPI installation, an initialization script should to be executed.

-The setup script accomplishes two things:
+The initialization script accomplishes two things:
 1. Initializes the PyGEM configuration file *~/PyGEM/config.yaml*.
 If this file already exists, an overwrite prompt will appear.
 2. Downloads and unzips a series of sample data files to *~/PyGEM/*, which can also be manually downloaded [here](https://drive.google.com/file/d/1Wu4ZqpOKxnc4EYhcRHQbwGq95FoOxMfZ/view?usp=drive_link).

-Run the setup script by entering the following in the terminal:
+Run the initialization script by entering the following in the terminal:
 ```
-setup
+initialize
 ```

 ### Demonstration Notebooks